10 Rarest Cloud Formations Caught On Camera

 7. Lenticular Clouds

-8. Roll Clouds and Morning Glory Clouds
+8. Roll Clouds & Morning Glory Clouds

 A roll cloud is a low, horizontal tube-shaped arcus cloud associated with a thunderstorm gust front, or sometimes a cold front.
 Roll clouds can also be a sign of possible microburst activity.
 Cool air sinking air from a storm cloud’s downdraft spreads out across the surface with the leading edge called a gust front.
 This outflow undercuts warm air being drawn into the storm’s updraft.
 As the cool air lifts the warm moist air water condenses creating cloud, which often rolls with the different winds above and below (wind shear).
 Roll clouds are basically shelf clouds without attachment to a thunderstorm.